The Human Truth Foundation

 For more, see:

 The Ivory Coast is a pretty unhealthy country.
-The Ivory Coast does better than average for its smoking rate31 (but bad for Africa).
+The Ivory Coast does better than average in its smoking rate31 and in the prevalence of overweight adults32 (but bad for Africa).
 When it comes to most other metrics, The Ivory Coast does not do well.
-It does worse than average in its alcohol consumption rate32, its food aid and health contributions and WHO compliance33 and in its immunizations take-up34.
-And finally, it falls into the worst-performing 20 when it comes to its adolescent birth rate35, its average life expectancy11 and in its fertility rate14.
-The prevalence of overweight adults has increased by 14% over the last 40 years.
+It does worse than average for its alcohol consumption rate33, its food aid and health contributions and WHO compliance34 and in its immunizations take-up35.
+And finally, it falls into the worst 20 when it comes to its adolescent birth rate36, childhood mortality in the 2020s (so far)37, its average life expectancy11 and in its fertility rate14.
+The number of overweight adults has increased by 14% over the last 40 years.
 Life expectancy in Côte d'Ivoire in 1990 was 52.6yrs, lower than the global average of 64.6.
 It improved by +6.7yrs in the 30 years from then, less than the global average of +7.9yrs.
 Cote d'Ivoire's peak fertility rate was 7.94 in 1972.

 Life Expectancy